aramisentreri/aramisentreri.github.io/_posts/2022-02-28-covariant-derivatives-are-hard.md

+---
+layout: post
+title: Covariant derivatives are hard
+date: 2022-02-28 00:18:00 -0000
+tags: [Physics, Mathematics]
+comments_id: 3
+use_math: true
+---

-## Covariant derivative of a Tensor
+## Covariant derivatives are hard

 This last weekend I had a super good time with a friend, just spending a few hours figuring out some math from the physics behemoth "Gravity" by Misner, Wheeler and Thorne.
 I have some experience with general relativity and differential geometry, but I've never made it very far into the field, so we just opened the textbook, somewhere in Chapter 2, and looked in for entertainment:

-Consider a 1-1 tensor $T$ (sometimes written as $T^i_j$ as well), and let's attempt to compute the covariant derivative of it.
+>Consider a 1-1 tensor $T$ (sometimes written as $T^i_j$ as well).
+How do you compute the covariant derivative of it?

-But first, what is the covariant derivative anyways?
+When we were about to try to answer the question, we looked at ourselves (in a little shock to be honest) and asked: What is the covariant derivative anyways?

 $\nabla_{\bf t} T = ??$